MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Security/Set-AuthenticodeSignature.md

 ### -SourcePathOrExtension

-This parameter is appears in the syntax listing because it is defined in the base class that `Set-AuthenticodeSignature` is derived from.
+This parameter appears in the syntax listing because it is defined in the base class that `Set-AuthenticodeSignature` is derived from.
 However, support for this parameter is not implemented in `Set-AuthenticodeSignature`.